 19. Coconut Chutney

 Chutneys are also among the essential sides that are a part of the Mauritian cuisine.
 Of these, the coconut chutney is the most popular one and complements the spicy dishes of Mauritius.
+The creamy, sweet and sour taste mixed with a tinge of spices will make you forget about the dishes served along with it.

 Note: Coconut is the quintessential island ingredient.
 Coconut water, fresh coconut fruit, and coconut cakes are some of the other popular coconut products savored by the Mauritians.